 Possible Interactions and Cautions

 Bilberry fruit and extract are considered generally safe, with no known side effects.
 But it is important to be aware of possible side effects.
-Because the anthocyanosides in bilberry may stop blood from clotting, there may be an increased risk of bleeding if you take bilberry with blood-thinning medication, which includes aspirin.
+Because the anthocyanosides in this fruit may stop blood from clotting, there may be an increased risk of bleeding if you take bilberry with blood-thinning medication, which includes aspirin.